hidypeople/leetcode-go/README_PERFORMANCE.md

-# leetcode-go

-Here I'm solving leetcode problems using Go lang.
-This is my first Go lang experience, so I'll be very appreciative if you send PR or a message if you have something to improve

-## Performance table

 #task id | task name | cpu (ms) | cpu (better than) | memory (mBytes) | memory (better than)
 --- | --- | --- | --- | --- | ---
 1 | [Two Sum](https://leetcode.com/problems/two-sum/) | 4ms | >97.43% | 4.2mB | >61.84%